Operation Rescue (Kansas): Activities

-Malachi Award

-The Malachi Award is an annual award given for service to the anti-abortion movement.
-It is named after a fetus discovered outside an abortion clinic in Texas.
-The name means "my messenger" and was given to the fetus by the executive secretary of New York Lambs of Christ.

 Lawsuit over use of name

 Randall Terry filed a lawsuit against Troy Newman in 2008, alleging misuse of the name "Operation Rescue."
 Former Rescue leaders, including Keith Tucci (director), Patrick Mahoney (media director), Jeff White (tactical director) have signed a statement in support of Newman.
 "We now feel compelled to speak up because Randall's actions are hurting the work of Troy Newman and Operation Rescue in their efforts to see George Tiller end his barbaric abortion practices in Wichita, Kansas.
 Additionally, we can no longer remain silent while Mr. Terry continues to fleece unsuspecting pro-life people out of hundreds of thousands of dollars for his personal and selfish gain."

 In 2006 after an investigation by the Internal Revenue Service into the nonprofit for electioneering in 2004, Operation Rescue West's tax exemption status was revoked.
 The group reopened under the name Operation Rescue.

 George Tiller

 Efforts against Tiller

 Operation Rescue has publicized a number of allegedly "botched" abortions at Tiller's Women's Health Care Services, including the death of Christin A. Gilbert following a third-trimester abortion.
 Operation Rescue staff have also investigated and made allegations regarding other facilities around the country.
 Dr. Tiller was cleared of any charges of medical neglect in the death of Christin Gilbert.

 In September 2006, Newman and "personhood" anti-abortion activist Keith Mason showed up at an open-air gubernatorial debate dressed as cockroaches, protesting alleged unsanitary conditions at Tiller's clinic.
 Democratic State Rep. Vaughn Flora (Topeka) recognized Newman, tore his mask off, and was arrested for battery.
 Flora was fined $100 in return for a nolo plea.
 Newman later launched a $75,000 lawsuit against Flora which was dismissed.
 As of September 8, 2006, Youth Ministries Inc. (the incorporated name for Operation Rescue) had its 501(c)(3) status revoked by the IRS, following charges of improper use of contributions, and illegal endorsements of political candidates.

 Operation Rescue also worked to mobilize support in the Kansas State Legislature to order the newly elected Attorney General, Democrat Paul Morrison, to reinstate misdemeanor charges that were dismissed on jurisdictional grounds against Dr. Tiller.
 The group planned a rally in front of the offices of ADA Nora Foulston, to present evidence of mass murder against Tiller.